-The Oversight Program's objectives are met through collection and analysis of environmental samples and interpretation of results.
-DOH samples are either split or collocated with DOE contractors, and the results are compared to verify the quality of the DOE monitoring programs at Hanford.
-Samples of air, groundwater, surface water, riverbank seep water, drinking water, discharge water, sediment, food and farm products, fish and wildlife, and vegetation are collected.
+DOH collects environmental samples that are either split or collocated with DOE contractors, and the results are compared to verify the quality of the DOE monitoring programs at Hanford.
+Samples of air, groundwater, surface water, riverbank seep water, drinking water, sediment, food and farm products, fish and wildlife, and vegetation are typically collected.
 In addition, ambient external radiation levels are measured using radiation dosimeters.